Home » Recipe Index » Asian Dessert Recipes – Easy Traditional & Modern Sweets » Ongol Ongol Recipe (Indonesian Coconut Tapioca Cake)

 • No coconut sugar on hand?
 Brown sugar or palm sugar will do the trick.
 The flavor will vary slightly (coconut sugar has a uniquely fragrant, caramel-like aroma), but the results will still be delicious!

-FAQs about Ongol ongol
+Ongol ongol FAQs

 What is the flavor of original Ongol ongol?